greenelab/meta-review/manuscript.md

 ## Introduction {.page_break_before}

-Openness in research --- which includes sharing code, data, and manuscripts --- benefits the researchers who practice it [@HQfvK1OF], their scientific peers, and the public.
+Openness in research benefits the researchers who practice it [@HQfvK1OF], their scientific peers, and the public.
+Improving the availability of code and data helps ensure the methods are transparent and the results can be reproduced  [@Og6TjxD2].
+Publishing in an open access journal increases the number of readers and reviewers [@1CcAUn3Lu].
 Open scholarly writing, a form of crowdsourcing [@12sHvZy1a], has particular benefits for review articles, which present the state of the art in a scientific field [@Rhm4AK0j].
 Literature reviews are typically written in private by a closed team of colleagues.
 In contrast, broadly opening the process to anyone engaged in the topic --- such that planning, organizing, writing, and editing occur collaboratively in a public forum where anyone is welcome to participate --- can maximize a review's value.